oracle/pgql-lang/pages/pgql-1.3-spec.md

 ### Multiple schemas

 Vertex and edge tables of a graph can come from different database schemas.
-This can be achieved by qualifying the vertex and edge table names with a schema.
+This can be achieved by qualifying the vertex and edge table names with a schema name.

 For example: